dannycoates/poolee/readme.md

 Pending requests have their timeouts checked at this rate.
 If your timeout is 60000 and resolution is 1000, the request will timeout no later than 60999

+###### keepAlive

+The default http Agent does keep-alive in a stupid way.
+If you want it to work how you'd expect it to set this to true.

 ###### retryFilter